 In most manufacturing facilities where products and materials are being produced and transformed, some type of process heating is required.
 In many of these facilities, this heat is produced and distributed through the use of a boiler system.

-But what many plant managers and facility operators don’t understand is that though boilers are among the most common heating equipment when it comes to industrial heating, hot oil is actually a better option when it comes to industrial heating in almost every case.
+But what many plant managers and facility operators don’t understand is that though boilers are among the most common heating equipment when it comes to industrial heating, hot oil heaters are a better option when it comes to industrial heating in almost every case.

 Hot Oil Heating Systems vs. Steam Boilers

 So what makes thermal fluid heating systems the ideal choice when it comes to industrial heating?
 There are a number of benefits hot oil heat offers over steam heat.
-Here are a few key reasons why hot oil heat is often a better choice than steam:
+Here are a few key reasons why thermal oil systems are often a better choice than steam:

 1. Thermal Fluid Systems Don’t Need to Be Pressurized